Why does my vagina smell?

 • High or low temperature

-If you have, or think you have a UTI, you should get in touch with your GP ASAP or chat to a pharmacist who’ll be able to offer expert advice.
-UTI’s can go away by themselves, but you also might need specific antibiotics for UTI to clear it up – and as UTI’s can turn into kidney infections, it’s not worth risking it.
+If you have, or think you have a UTI, you should contact your GP ASAP or chat with a pharmacist who can offer expert advice.
+UTIs can go away by themselves, but you also might need specific antibiotics for UTIs to clear it up – and as UTIs can turn into kidney infections, it’s not worth risking it.

 The smell will be different from a fishy one or a metallic one that you may notice when you have your period.
 It’s not likely that this will be the first sign or symptom though.
 If you do notice this smell, it’s very important that you see your GP to be checked out and to discuss any other symptoms you may have.
 But please don’t diagnose yourself with cancer straight away – it’s much more likely to be something minor first, and always speak to your GP to calm your fears.